x-govuk/x-govuk.github.io/app/posts/how-to-use-cross-government-slack.md

 ## Why should you use it?

 There's tons of reasons to use cross-government Slack.
-Here's a list of what I've found useful, but there's probably parts of the workspace I haven't made use of yet!
+Here's what I've found useful:

-* Network with other people in similar roles, for sharing techniques and tools
+* networking with other people in similar roles, to share techniques and tools
-* Find out about new programmes of work or job vacancies
+* finding out about new programmes of work or job vacancies
-* Learn from other teams on how they approach accessibility
+* learning from other teams on how they approach accessibility
-* Discuss and share examples of applying the GOV.UK Design System to your service
+* discussing and sharing examples of applying the GOV.UK Design System to services
-* Get help and support using GOV.UK Pay and GOV.UK Notify
+* getting help and support using GOV.UK Pay and GOV.UK Notify
-* Find meeting rooms in other government buildings
+* finding meeting rooms in other government buildings
-* Keep up with what other people are working on in the [#weeknotes](https://ukgovernmentdigital.slack.com/archives/CE2K1LU3Y) channel
+* keeping up with what other people are working on in the [#weeknotes](https://ukgovernmentdigital.slack.com/archives/CE2K1LU3Y) channel

+There's probably also parts of the workspace I haven't made use of yet!

 The cool thing about cross-government Slack is that no question is too silly, and there are always kind people around who are willing to help you out.
 It's an open, inviting community and questions are usually answered quite quickly.